What is ancestral trauma?

-Ancestral trauma is trauma that occurred thousands of years ago yet remain embedded as genetic memories in the collective unconscious.
+Ancestral trauma is trauma that occurred thousands of years ago yet remain embedded as genetic programming in the collective unconscious.

-Ancestral trauma can be experienced concurrently with personal issues rising to the surface for healing, or independently of them.
-These traumas—yes, there’s more than one—have a curious quality of relating to our own lives while simultaneously being unmistakably ancient in origin.
+We can experience ancestral trauma concurrently with more recent issues rising to the surface for healing, or independently.
+These traumas—yes, there’s more than one—have a curious quality of relating to our own lives while simultaneously being very ancient in origin.

 How far back does ancestral trauma go?

 As far as I can tell, to the Biblical Fall: the expulsion from the Garden of Eden into the desert.
-The story in Genesis with the ultimate all-star cast—Adam, Eve, a snake, an apple and an irate god—appears to be a folk memory of a psychological trauma affecting humanity whose occurrence is totally supported by anthropological evidence.
+The story in Genesis with the ultimate all-star cast—Adam, Eve, a snake, an apple and an irate god—appears to be a folk memory of a psychological trauma affecting humanity that anthropological evidence totally supports.

-The Fall seems to have inflicted four key psychological traumas:
+The Fall seems to have inflicted five key psychological traumas: